-This is great fun.
-You can also hire pedalos.
+This is great fun!
+You can also hire pedalos (life long goal).
 Parents beware that half an hour of rowing or peddling round in circles can get tiring.
 Make sure you can actually row before you hire the boat!

-This is a totally twee thing to do, but if you are prepared, why not save money and bring your own picnic rug.
+This is a totally tween thing to do.
+Get your sunbathing done and snap a quick selfie in these quintessential deckchairs.
+But if you are prepared, like some of us parents, why not save money and bring your own picnic rug.
 Save even more money by packing a picnic as opposed to picking up a sandwich in one of the cafes.
 There are plenty of grassy patches to relax.

 There is a beautiful garden full of flowers in Hyde Park and another in Kensington Gardens.
 The flowers, particularly in Spring and Summer are really beautiful.
-Green fingered kids will enjoy looking all the colourful flowerbeds.
+Green-fingered kids will enjoy marvelling at all the colourful flowerbeds.